zolvaczi/deveui/README.md

 	The POST request should contain a unique client ID.
 The batch ID encodes that client ID (instead of const "1").
 Processing of different batches can be passed on to different servers by an API gateway, e.g by using a consistent hashing algorithm on the batch ID.
 Perhaps DELETE method on the collection should not be allowed.
 - if batch size increases..., a new version of the API could introduce batch partitions ( `/batches/1/partitions/1`).
 GET `/batches/1` would return a HATEOAS-style list of links to the partition URIs.
 Each partition could have `status=="Processing"` that indicates that the client needs to poll.

+## Known Limitations / Ways to Improve
+1. A `concurrent.futures.ThreadPoolExecutor` was used (default 10 workers).
+Non-threaded couroutines with an event loop is more lightweight and generally safer (but also needs a lot more thinking to make it right).